 |

-"Strauss" came to DunRoamin' on October 28, 2014 from the Brookville area where she was one of several cats who had taken refuge in a shed.
+Strauss came to DunRoamin' on October 28, 2014 from the Brookville area where she was one of several cats who had taken refuge in a shed.
 Kind neighbours had very generously taken on the task of their care and were diligent enough to notice a lump on her belly.
 She had an umbilical hernia which was quickly repaired when she was accepted as a DunRoamin' ward.
 Strauss was born about May 1, 2014.
 Strauss has become a very affectionate and trusting little girl.
 As of January 21, 2015, she is fostered with a family in Bristol.
 Thanks, Shawn and Mitchell, for giving her a home environment.
 It is most probably a very unique experience for her!
-She is currently eating Urinary S/O food.

 |